jogunjobi/pycon-nigeria/README.md

 29).
 Go to the serverless.yml file and make the following config changes.

-* Under provider (line 20), we are going to add some more configurations
+* Under provider, we are going to add some more configurations

     * Profile: your IAM user for serverless (i.e. serverless-admin)

-    * Region: Region for your lambda functions (i.e. us-west-2)
+    * Region: Region for your lambda functions (i.e. us-east-1)

 Before: